 What Are the Consequences of Bad Habits in Your Work?
 A Guide To Getting Yourself Out of A Rut and Get Your Rockstar Groove Back

 Do you have bad habits that make your work experience less than ideal?
 You may not even realize that some of the bad habits you've developed over your lifetime are affecting your job or business in a negative way.
-However, if you have any of the habits below, you could be affecting your job (or business) if you're not aware.
+However, if you have any of the habits below, you may be affecting your job (or business) without realizing it.

-Some common bad habits that can cause issues at work include: procrastinating tasks and not meeting deadlines, being disorganized and forgetting to complete important tasks on time, or having a short temper when interacting with coworkers and clients.
+Common bad habits that can cause issues at work include procrastination, failing to meet deadlines, disorganization, forgetting to complete important tasks on time, and a short temper when interacting with coworkers and clients.

-If left unchecked, these bad habits can negatively impact your performance at work, reduce your productivity levels, make it difficult for you to meet goals and expectations set by management, or even damage relationships with your coworkers.
-In order to prevent these consequences from happening and maintain a healthy work environment, it's important to try to identify and address any negative behavior patterns as soon as possible.
+If left unchecked, these bad habits can negatively impact your performance at work, reduce your productivity, make it difficult to meet management-set goals and expectations, or even damage relationships with your coworkers.
+To prevent these consequences and maintain a healthy work environment, it's important to identify and address negative behavior patterns promptly.

-One way to get yourself out of a rut and get your “rockstar groove” back is to keep track of how your bad habits are affecting your work.
+One way to get yourself out of a rut and get your “rockstar groove” back is to track how your bad habits affect your work.
 To help you identify those habits, here are just a few examples:

 Not Eating Breakfast or Skipping Meals

 While you don't have to eat a big breakfast at 5 a.m. to be healthy, you should consume something—even if it's just a banana with peanut butter on it—at some time during the morning.
-You can make your body weak and your brain unable to concentrate by not eating when you're hungry.
+You can weaken your body and impair your concentration by not eating when you're hungry.

-If you find that you're frequently skipping meals or not eating breakfast, try setting a reminder on your phone or computer to remind you to eat something in the morning.
-You can also pack yourself a healthy lunch and snacks to have at work so you're less likely to make unhealthy choices when you're feeling famished.
+If you find yourself skipping meals or skipping breakfast, set a reminder on your phone or computer to eat something in the morning.
+You can also pack a healthy lunch and snacks to have at work so you're less likely to make unhealthy choices when you're hungry.

 How To Make Sure You Stay Nourished Throughout The Day